HounaidaM/Coronary-Angiogram-Keyframes-Extraction/README.md

-# AngioKey : Coronary-Angiogram-Keyframes-Extraction
+# AngioData : A Novel Open Dataset of Coronary Artery Keyframes Extracted via Deep Learning

-This is the official repository for the paper "Angiokey: A Deep Learning Method for Extracting Keyframes from Coronary Angiograms" submited in Computer Methods and Programs in Biomedicine.
+This is the official repository for the paper "AngioData : A Novel Open Dataset of Coronary Artery Keyframes Extracted via Deep Learning" submited in Journal of Cardiovascular Translational Research.
+.

-I have to say that this code was inspired from https://github.com/RGivisiez/Blood-Vessel-Segmentation.
+I have to say that this code was inspired from <a href="URL_du_lien">https://github.com/RGivisiez/Blood-Vessel-Segmentation</a>

 I made some of the following changes:

 - Load images has been adapted to the structure of our dataset;
-- We didn't train the U-net, we loaded a pretrained model;
+- We trained the U-net model on a dataset given from ;
 - The test is done on our personal dataset to produce the frame masks (Ground Truth).

 # usefulness :